CanonicalLtd/maas-docs/en/installconfig-checklist.md

 It's time to actually do something!
 MAAS manages nodes, but at this time it doesn't have any.
 Go forth and [add a node][add-nodes] now.
-Obviously, you need a spare physical system (but KVM works too!).
+Obviously, you need a spare physical system (but KVM works too).
+In the web UI, confirm that the import of images has finished!

 Go to the 'Nodes' page in the web UI.
 A successfully added node will soon appear there with a status of *New*.
 It will also have a funny name.
 Whatever,